bhadreshpsavani/ExploringOCR/README.md

 ![image](Images/2.jpg)

 ## Colab Notebook for the Implemnation:
-[`OCRusingTesseract.ipynb`](OCRusingTesseract.ipynb) is the colab notebook of the OCR using Pytesseract
+[`OCRusingTesseract.ipynb`](OCRusingTesseract.ipynb) is the colab notebook for the OCR using Pytesseract task

 ## Output:
 you will get following output at the end of the notebook after executing each step: